 If you are searching for the lowest Economy Class fare on a leisure route, or are particularly loyal to Jetstar, then this service can save you big money.

 What is the Price Beat Guarantee?

 Jetstar has this nifty service, which if you find a cheaper flight on a competitor airline or a cheaper price for a Jetstar flight on a third-party website, they’ll beat it by 10%.

 The main conditions are that it needs to be:

 - A direct one-way flight between exactly same airports (take note for Melbourne’s Tullamarine and Avalon, and Tokyo’s Narita and Haneda Airports)

 - Inclusive of all taxes, fees and surcharges

-- More than 72 hours from when you commence the flight (i.e. no last-minute bookings within three days of departure)
+- More than seven days from when you commence the flight (i.e. no last-minute bookings within a week of departure)

 In terms of timing, the flights need to be: